rostislavdmrv/SHIPPING-UNI-PROject/README.md

 # SHIPPING-UNI-PrOjEct
-This is an university c++ project from 2021
+This is an university c++ project about from 2021